-Dr. Yoshioka obtained his PhD in comparative culture at International Christian University, Tokyo, in 2009.
-His dissertation analysed Miyazaki Hayao’s view of Japanese culture and history in comparison with conservative and liberal arguments on Japanese culture (nihonjinron).
+I obtained my PhD in comparative culture at International Christian University, Tokyo, in 2009.
+My dissertation analysed Miyazaki Hayao’s view of Japanese culture and history in comparison with conservative and liberal arguments on Japanese culture (nihonjinron).

 - Other time and date is also possible by appointment

 My research interest spans over different disciplines such as history, cultural studies and media studies.
 Here are some keywords:

 - Japanesee cultural identity

 - Films of Miyazaki Hayao (espeially his view of Japanese history and culture)

 - Nihonjinron (discourse on Japanese culture by the Japanese), especially the idea of "tradition" and "Japaneseness"

 - History and development of nostalgic view of modern Japanese history (especially the Taisho and Showa periods)

 - Representation of such nostalgic image in popular texts (anime, manga, videogame, films, popular novels)